swaroopg92/penpa-edit/README.md

 	* X - Corner Submode - Small digits placed on corners or sides of the cell
 	* C - Centre Submode - Small digits placed in the centre of the cell
 	* V - Shading (Surface Mode) - For coloring the cells (12 color choices)
+	* SHIFT - For Temporary Corner Submode
+	* CTRL - For Temporary Centre Submode / Selecting Multiple Cells/ Deselecting selected cells
 * 6 Color choices for User Solving
-	* Answer check only looks for Green/Blue color if enabled
+	* Answer check only looks for Green/Blue/Red color if enabled
 * Normal, Corner and Centre submodes are also available as part of Tab Selector.
 Please checkout "Tab selector" section for more details.

 ### Grid
-* You can change the border of the board from the "New grid / frame" menu.
+* You can change the border of the board from the "New grid / Update" menu.
 * Grid: Border type
 * Gridpoints: Whether to place points at vertices
 * Outside frame: Whether to draw a line around the board
 * White space: Used when placing numbers outside the grid on the board.
 (Sandwich puzzle etc.)
-* "Reset" button resets the board.
-The "Change grid" button does not reset the board surface, but updates only display size and frame type.
+* "New grid" button resets the board.
+The "Update display" button does not reset the board (i.e. it will keep all the puzzle elements you have entered so far), but updates only display size and frame type.

 ### Transform
 * You can rotate and flip the board or remove and add columns or rows from the "Rotate / Move / Add / Remove" menu.
 Square and pyramid rotate 90°.
 Regular hexagon and regular triangle rotate 30° on the board surface.
 * Adjust the margin of the board with the "Move board to center" and "Fit window to board" buttons.
+* After creating the grid, if you want to add additional rows and columns without resetting the board then you can these buttons:
+	* Top +: Adds a row on the top of the grid
+	* Top -: Removes a row from the top of the grid
+	* Bottom +: Adds a row in the bottom of the grid
+	* Bottom -: Removes a row from the bottom of the grid
+	* Left +: Adds a column to the left of the grid
+	* Left -: Removes a column from the left of the grid
+	* Right +: Adds a column to the right of the grid
+	* Right -: Removes a column from the right of the grid

 ### Save image (Screenshot button)
 * Settings: